sryps/skip-go-fast-solver/README.md

 ### How to start server

 1. Update [config/local/keys.json](config/local/keys.json) with the corresponding solver private keys and addresses.
-2. Update [config/local/config.yml](config/local/config.yml) with the corresponding chain config.
-Values that need to be replaced are in`<>` brackets.
-Set these values to configure min/max order sizes, settlement thresholds, chain rpc links, etc. Reference the [shared/config/config.go](shared/config/config.go) file for more info about the config fields.
+2. Update [config/local/config.yml](config/local/config.yml) with the needed config values (solver addresses, chain rpc links, etc.).
+Values that need to be set are in `<>` brackets.
+Reference the [shared/config/config.go](shared/config/config.go) file for more info about the config fields.
+   - The [config/local/config.yml](config/local/config.yml) config file is pre-filled with recommended values.
+To customize your solver deployment, reference [config/sample/config.yml](config/sample/config.yml) to see which config values can be modified.

 ```shell
 make build # build solver server binary